 Students have a minimum cumulative 3.0 GPA, and

 Students meet the prerequisites of an honors course as stated in the schedule of classes.

 All honors courses taught at either college within the Rancho Santiago Community College District are to be taken for a letter grade only, not P/NP.

 Note: For the purposes of articulation, course repeatability, and academic renewal, honors courses are equated with their non-honors counterparts.
-For example, English 101 and English 101H are equated courses, so if a student received a passing grade of “C” or better, he or she cannot take English 101H just to get “H” credit.
-Likewise, if a student received a non-passing grade in English 101H, he or she could take English 101 and, if the student receives a passing grade in that course, petition to have the English 101H non-satisfactory grade replaced through academic renewal with course repetition.
+For example, English 101 and English 101H are equated courses, so if a student received a passing grade of “C” or better, they cannot take English 101H just to get “H” credit.
+Likewise, if a student received a non-passing grade in English 101H, they could take English 101 and, if the student receives a passing grade in that course, petition to have the English 101H non-satisfactory grade replaced through academic renewal with course repetition.

 Honors Transfer Program members who are enrolled in the HTP and who have gone through an Honors Orientation may also earn up to twelve units and no more than three contracts through honors project contracts.
 Contracts will earn honors credit only when both the work for the contract and the regular coursework in the UC-transferable course tied to the contract have been completed and have earned an average grade of “B” or better.
 Contracts require the approval of the instructor of record for the course, the area division dean, and the HTP Coordinator.
 In the case of the STEM Honors Contract Addendum, more documentation will be required depending upon the activities involved.
 More information is available at the offices of the HTP and MESA Coordinators.
 Contract forms are available at the HTP

 Coordinator’s office.
-For more information, contact the Honors Transfer Program Coordinator, Kathy Patterson (714-564-6528) at Santa Ana College.
+For more information, contact the Honors Transfer Program Coordinator, Kathy Patterson (firstname.lastname@example.org) at Santa Ana College.